jianxunz/openfoam-course-2026/README.md

 The cylinder case contains the following main scripts:

-- `GenMesh.sh`: a shell script used to generate the mesh, check the mesh quality, convert the initial mesh/field data to VTK format, and run `plot_mesh.py` to create mesh-related plots.
+- `GenMesh`: a shell script used to generate the mesh, check the mesh quality, convert the initial mesh/field data to VTK format, and run `plot_mesh.py` to create mesh-related plots.

 - `runSimulations`: a shell script used to run the main CFD simulation workflow.